-In order to determine who in your agency is required to obtain clearances as a condition of hire, you should carefully consider who within your agency, organization or institution has direct contact with children.
+In order to determine who in your agency is required to obtain clearances as a condition of hire you should carefully consider who within your agency, organization or institution has direct contact with children.
 To make this determination, think about the employee's role within your agency and the contact they have with children.
-Consider these two avenues to make a determination:
+This determination has two avenues to consider.

-Does the employee have direct contact with children due to providing care, supervision, guidance, or control of children?
-The terms care,
+These avenues for consideration are whether the employee has direct contact with children because they provide care, supervision, guidance or control of children or have routine interaction with children.
+As these terms are not defined in the statute we suggest that the common meaning of these terms be used, with child safety serving as the paramount consideration.
+If you determine that they do not provide care, supervision, guidance or control of children, you then move on to the second consideration; whether they have routine interaction with children.

-SCHOOL EMPLOYEE GOVERNED BY THE PUBLIC CODE | FREQUENTLY ASKED QUESTIONS
+With regard to routine interaction, consideration should be given to what the employee's role is within the agency and based on that role determine if their contact with children is regular, ongoing contact that is integral to their day to day job responsibilities.

-- supervision, guidance or control are not defined in the statute and as such, it is suggested that the common meaning of these terms be used, with child safety serving as the paramount consideration.
-If it is determined that the employee does provide care, supervision, guidance or control of children, they will need clearances. - 2.
-Does the employee have routine interaction with children?
-Routine interaction is defined as regular and repeated contact that is integral to a person's employment responsibilities.
-Consideration should be given to what the employee's role is within the agency, and based on that role, determine if their contact with children is regular and repeated contact that is integral to their employment responsibilities.
-If you determine that the employee does have direct contact with children, they need clearances.
+If a determination is made that the employee does not have direct contact with children, clearances are not required.